 Step into the future of computing and witness our Native Processing Unit (NPU) at work.
 Our video demo reveals our first cloud-deployed photonic processor tackling a real-world AI task.
 Watch as light powers through complex calculations paving the way for energy-efficient AI in data centers.

-We provide exclusive access to the Gartner® Hype Cycle™ for Compute 2024 report.
-Learn how Photonic Computing can transform future business and society.
+We provide complimentary access to the Gartner® Hype Cycle™ for Data Center Infrastructure Technologies 2025 report.
+Learn how Photonic Computing can enable energy efficient data centers in a future of rising AI and HPC.

 Our photonic Para.Digm technology framework nurtures disruptive applications helping industries evolve.
 Imagine a world where light powers the next generation of computing and AI and connects humans seamlessly with the digital world.
 It is a new foundation for companies to unlock new business opportunities.